 Master of Science (MSc), Doctor of Philosophy (PhD)

-Program | Components | Approximate Duration |
+Program | Components | Length |

 ---|---|---|

-MSc | Coursework and thesis | 24 months |
+Master of Science (MSc) | Coursework and thesis | 24 months |

-PhD | Dissertation | 48 months |
+Doctor of Philosophy (PhD) | Dissertation | 48 months |

 The biology graduate program at the University of British Columbia’s Okanagan campus in Kelowna, BC offers tier-one research-based degrees to students in a collegial, close-knit setting.

-Our dynamic faculty and students are engaged in a variety of research projects, many in collaboration with partners in government, non-profit agencies, or industry.
+Our dynamic faculty and students are engaged in a variety of research projects, many in collaboration with partners in government, non-profit agencies or industry.

-Our research-based MSc and PhD degrees in biology provide students with theoretical, practical, and analytical expertise, as well as experience in the application of scientific results to real-world problems.
+Our research-based MSc and PhD degrees in biology provide students with theoretical, practical and analytical expertise, as well as experience in the application of scientific results to real-world problems.

 The MSc degree is centred on conducting research in the biological sciences.
-Graduates of the MSc program are prepared for positions in government, management, industry, education, consulting, or for PhD research.
+Graduates of the MSc program are prepared for positions in government, management, industry, education, consulting or for PhD research.

 Exceptional MSc students can transfer to the PhD program if they meet program requirements.